Home » Credit Card Fees Explained

 Another example of how this works in the real world might be the following, more common with E-Commerce:

 Your customer purchases goods off your website worth $100.
-He types in his MasterCard, which your processor charges you 2.39% plus $0.35 cents plus dues and assessments.
+He types in his American Express or MasterCard, which your processor charges you 2.39% plus $0.35 cents plus dues and assessments.

 Therefore, your total fees would be

 Your grand total would be $2.86 in fees, leaving you with $97.14 to be transferred into your account.

 As you can see, it does not always matter what pricing plan you are on to get the lowest rate.
 Which is why we are here to help!

 If you have questions about what fees you should agree to for accepting credit cards, or need to compare quotes on a merchant account, call us today at at 1-800-570-1347.